shredthaGNAR/list-of-my-starred-repos/README.md

 * [tmcinerney/keep](https://github.com/tmcinerney/keep): Run Google Keep in the menu bar
 * [lukassr/keep-desktop](https://github.com/lukassr/keep-desktop): Google Keep Dark: Desktop application for Windows, Mac and Linux with Dark Theme.
 * [ndbeals/keep-exporter](https://github.com/ndbeals/keep-exporter): A command line utility to export Google Keep notes to markdown.
-* [djsudduth/keep-it-markdown](https://github.com/djsudduth/keep-it-markdown): Export and convert Google Keep notes dynamically to markdown for Obsidian, Logseq, Joplin and Notion using the unofficial Keep API.
+* [djsudduth/keep-it-markdown](https://github.com/djsudduth/keep-it-markdown): Export and convert Google Keep notes dynamically to markdown for Obsidian, Apple Notes, Logseq, Joplin and Notion using the unofficial Keep API.
 Also, import simple markdown notes back into Google Keep.
 * [belaviyo/keepass-macpass-helper](https://github.com/belaviyo/keepass-macpass-helper): A helper extension to use KeePass/MacPass/KeePassXC from Firefox, Opera, and Chrome browsers
 * [PhilippC/keepass2android](https://github.com/PhilippC/keepass2android): Password manager app for Android
 * [Kunzisoft/KeePassDX](https://github.com/Kunzisoft/KeePassDX): Lightweight vault and password manager for Android, KeePassDX allows editing encrypted data in a single file in KeePass format and fill in the forms in a secure way.